RaaLabs/TimeSeries/Documentation/developing/configuration.md

 ```

 {{% notice information %}}
-If you don't have any default constructor but only have properties, an exception
+If you don't have any default constructor with parameters that fulfills the public
-will be thrown.
-This is required.
+properties but only have properties, an exception will be thrown.
 {{% /notice %}}

 Once you have a configuration object defined and it has been configured in the deployments